The Micragirls: First seven-inchers, 2002–2006

-The Micragirls' first 7" EP Are You Insane, Girls? was published in August 2002.
+The Micragirls' first 7-inch EP Are You Insane, Girls? was published in August 2002.
 The EP consists of five songs, which were recorded during a weekend at the rehearsal room on single takes, with no overdubbing.
 The method provided a gig-like sound and atmosphere to the record.

 The second EP Mind Twistin' Weekend with the Micragirls was recorded and mixed at the rehearsal room and home studio of a Finnish fellow band The Slideshaker.
-The four-song 7" was released in April 2003.
+The four-song 7-inch was released in April 2003.
 Around that time bass player Hakkarainen decided to leave the group.
 The Micragirls had a lot of concerts scheduled and the remaining trio rearranged and rehearsed the songs to be performed without a bass guitar.
 A little later Katariina Haapalainen furnished the band with a Hohner Basset keyboard bass that she played in addition to a combo organ, her main instrument.

 The Micragirls did around 30 concerts per year in 2002 and 2003.
 In addition to Finland they performed in Russia, Estonia and Sweden.

-In the end of 2003, back in the rehearsal room, The Micragirls recorded new material for their third 7", Primitive Homeorgan Blast.
+In the end of 2003, back in the rehearsal room, The Micragirls recorded new material for their third 7-inch, Primitive Homeorgan Blast.
 The four-song EP came out in the beginning of April 2004.
 Coinciding with the record release The Micragirls toured Sweden, Germany and Switzerland with The Slideshaker on their sixteen-show Surrender Tour.
 In 2004 The Micragirls had 35 gigs, of which 20 were abroad.

 Next year was mostly spent on maternal leave.
 There were only seven concerts in 2005 but the group wrote new music even during their leave.
 The Micragirls were back at full speed in 2006: gigging and also working on the long-aspired 10-inch album.